bjowes/cypress-ntlm-auth/README.md

 ### Transpile

-The plugin has been rewritten in TypeScript (release 1.0.0) and the git repository does not include the transpiled files.
+The plugin is written in TypeScript and the git repository does not include the transpiled files.
 Hence, if you need to build the plugin from source:

 ```script
 npm run build